kholia/OSX-KVM/macOS-Cloud.md

 ## Warning:
 If you don't have the on-screen keyboard on your new Mac login screen you will be locked out from your cloud Mac.
-After you configure the keyboard on screen I recommend you install Anydesk remote access tool and connect to your new cloud Mac.
+After you configure the keyboard on screen I recommend you install AnyDesk remote access tool and connect to your new cloud Mac via AnyDesk.

-I tested Teamviewer and it failed for me.
+I tested TeamViewer and it failed for me.
-Anydesk works well.
+AnyDesk works well.
 Others may also work.

 Ping me if you have any questions.